Xi'an bowl of long-simmered pork intestine and stomach over diner-torn flatbread, in a heavily spiced pork-bone broth.

 Hot, deep, dark.
 The spiced broth hits first — cardamom and fennel pushed forward, white pepper that opens the back of the nose.
 Intestine pieces have a soft chew with no funkiness if cleaned right; stomach is firmer, almost crisp.
 The torn flatbread underneath has bloomed into chickpea-sized sponges holding broth in their centers.
 You eat with a spoon and chopsticks together.
 If the intestine smells off at all, the cleaning was rushed.

 The dish lives or dies on the intestine clean.
-Pork large intestine carries a layer of mucus and bile-bitter inner film that, if not stripped with the salt-vinegar-flour scrubbing in three rounds, will perfume the entire pot of broth and ruin every other ingredient.
+Pork large intestine carries a layer of mucus and bile-bitter inner film that, if not stripped with repeated salt-and-vinegar hand-scrubbing as part of a dozen-plus cleaning steps, will perfume the entire pot of broth and ruin every other ingredient.
 The 'guan tang' triple pour at the end isn't a flourish: ceramic bowls cool fast in winter Xi'an, and torn bread heated through only by a single pour will go cold and chewy in the bottom layer before you reach it.

 On the Palate